kazvizian/packlet-js/packages/gpr/README.md

 It focuses on **deterministic**, **local**, and **CI-friendly** workflows:

 - Prepares a _scoped_ package (e.g. `@<scope>/<name>`) based on your project metadata.
+- Supports monorepo-friendly naming and a per-package override via `packlet.gprName` in `package.json`.
 - Copies build output (`dist/`) into a staging area `.gpr/` and generates `.tgz` tarballs for release.

 The package provides two interfaces: